Page Contents

 - The sister gave her testimony.

-- Attorney cross-examined the relative.
+- The attorney cross-examined the relative.

-- The judge advised she must follow the law and legal process.
+- The judge advised that she must follow the law and legal process.
 The trial has started and will conclude today.

-- After completing the testimony and discussing the value of the house and fair rent, the judge signed an order in favor of the successor trustee who is the brother who inherits the family home.
+- After completing the testimony and discussing the value of the house and fair rent, the judge signed an order in favor of the successor trustee, who is the brother who inherits the family home.

 - The court issues a Writ of Possession.